mmallicoat/marshallmallicoat.com/content/vanitas.rst

 ------

-I've come to understand the things I've left at my parents' house, since moving out, as *horcruxes.* I'll keep them there safe---my old t-shirts and books---in case I'm cut down in the street.
+I've come to understand the things I've left at my parents' house, since moving out, as *horcruxes.* I'll keep them there safe—my old t-shirts and books—in case I'm cut down in the street.
 (Tho if I was hit by a car tomorrow, this and everything else on my computer would be lost forever.)